 Termites are the worst nightmare for every homeowner.
 The damage these pesky insects cause can compromise your home’s structure and foundation.
 To make matters worse, this damage is usually not covered by insurance.
-There are a few telltale signs that help you identify the presence of termites in your house.
+There are a few telltale signs that can help you identify the presence of termites in your house.
 If you are vigilant about these signs, you can save yourself a lot of trouble.

 CLICKING AND HOLLOW SOUNDS

-One of the first things you need to look for is quiet, clicking sounds coming from the walls.
+One of the first things you need to listen for is quiet, clicking sounds coming from the walls.
 This is the sound of termites feeding on the wood or moving behind the walls.
 Usually, termites attack wood from the inside.
 If there is a termite infestation, your wooden walls will sound hollow when you tap on them.
 A hollow sound means that the insides of the wood have already been eaten up by termites.

 These flying termites are also known as swarmers.
 They are one of the first signs that you need to look for in a termite infestation.
 Swarmers are termites that go in search of a new place to start a colony.
 That new place could be your home.
 When the flying termites find a mate, they lose their wings.
 Discarded wings are another telltale sign of termite infestation.
 They then reproduce and start new colonies.
 If flying termites are present in your house, you need to act immediately.